 NAMI Connection Group

 This group is for people living with mental illnesses.
-Offer a structured group process led by trained facilitators designed to encourage, support, and empower.
-You will gain insight from hearing the challenges and successes of others, and the groups are led by trained leaders who have been there.
+Offers a structured group process led by trained facilitators designed to encourage, support, and empower.
+You will gain insight from hearing the challenges and successes of others.
+The groups are led by trained leaders who have been there.

 NAMI Family Support Group